 - Ocean View School District

 - Huntington Beach Union High School District

 These five districts have joined together to provide special education programs and services to students with special needs.

 Special Education Administrative Team

 Members of the administrative team are available to assist parents and staff.
 Program Specialists oversee all special education programs on their assigned campuses.
 Please use the information below to determine which Program Specialist can best assist you; however, all members of the administrative team are available to assist you.

-The special education administrative team is led by the Directors of Special Education, Dr. Cathy Cornwall and Stacy Wheat.
-They are responsible for the special education program and can be reached by e-mail at email@example.com
+The special education administrative team is led by the Director of Special Education, Stacy Wheat.
+She can be reached by e-mail at email@example.com

 or by telephone at 714-378-2045.